The local plan and planning policy

 - Pendle Local Plan Part 1: Core Strategy (Adopted 2015)

-- The Replacement Pendle Local Plan (Adopted 2006) (all policies saved on 21st April 2009 - see Direction Letter) - to be replaced by the new Pendle Local Plan
+- The Replacement Pendle Local Plan (Adopted 2006) (all policies saved on 21st April 2009 - see Direction Letter) - to be replaced by the new Pendle Local Plan.
+View an interactive version of the Proposals Map.

 - Bradley Area Action Plan Development Plan Document (Adopted 2011)